 \section{Acknowledgements}

+We are indebted to an anonymous referee for several comments and suggestions that helped improve the overall presentation of this paper.
 We thank Divya Aggarwal for her comments on an earlier draft of this manuscript.
 We thank Michael Schlosser for suggesting the method used in the proof of the main identity \eqref{eq:zero-sum}.
 The second author was partially supported by a MATRICS grant MTR/2017/000794 awarded by the Science and Engineering Research Board and an Indo-Russian project DST/INT/RUS/RSF/P41/2021.